 The injuries forced him out of the final battle in Rome and Sherwood watched the Red Bull X-Fighters World Tour finale on television.
-After a few months of recovery, Sherwood got back on his bike at the end of 2010 to train for the upcoming 2011 Nitro Circus Tour in New Zealand, and that was a good training for him to get serious again in Dubai for the season opener.
-Winning the Swatch Best Move that night, Sherwood got a strong fifth place, which demonstrated that he was getting back in good shape.
-The most impressive performance was a fourth place in Brazil without any upside-down trick in his runs.
+After a few months of recovery, Sherwood got back on his bike at the end of 2010 to train for the upcoming 2011 Nitro Circus Tour in New Zealand, and that was a good practice for him to get serious again in Dubai for the Red Bull X-Fighters season opener.
+Winning the Swatch Best Move that night, Sherwood got a strong fifth place, which demonstrated that he was riding back into good shape.
+The most impressive performance was a fourth place in Brazil without an upside-down trick in his runs.

 FMX fans can influence the riders lineup for the Red Bull X-Fighters in Madrid